teamwalnut/rescript-urql/README.md

   ()
 );

-/* Define the shape of data to pass as a type parameter to Connect.renderArgs.
+/* Define the shape of data to pass as a type parameter to ReasonUrql.Connect.renderArgs.
 We require you to type your data, providing type safety at compile time. */ [@bs.deriving abstract] type dog = {